 You pick up your phone to check the time.
 Twenty minutes later, you're deep into a thread about celebrity drama you don't care about.
-Sound familiar?
+If you're ready to stop doom scrolling for good, you're not alone — and you're definitely not powerless.

 Doom-scrolling — the compulsive consumption of endless social media feeds — is one of the most common digital habits in 2025.
-And Android users are particularly affected because of how deeply social apps integrate with the operating system.
+Moreover, Android users are particularly affected because of how deeply social apps integrate with the operating system.
+The good news is that you can break the cycle, and this guide shows you exactly how.

-Android's notification system makes it worse.
+Android's notification system makes things considerably worse.
 Push notifications pull you back in, and once you're in the app, the infinite feed takes over.
+As a result, even users who are fully aware of the problem still find themselves struggling to quit.

 Android has a built-in Digital Wellbeing dashboard (Settings → Digital Wellbeing & parental controls).
-You can:
+Specifically, you can:

 - Set app timers that pause apps after a daily time limit